rush-db/rushdb/docs/docs/python-sdk/raw-queries.md

 # Raw Queries

-> Available only on managed service or with custom database connected to rushdb.

 > **Important (cloud-only):** This endpoint is available only on the RushDB managed cloud service or when your project is connected to a custom database through RushDB Cloud.
 It is not available for self-hosted or local-only deployments — attempting to use it against a non-cloud instance will fail.

 ### Python SDK example